LinkedInLearning/developing-chatbots-with-azure-2857065/redtech30_job_bot/README.md

-# redtech30_product_bot
+# redtech30_job_bot

-A chatbot that answers questions about products of redtech 30
+A chatbot that answers questions about job openings at redtech30

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.